MicrosoftDocs/sdk-api/sdk-api-src/content/wiavideo/index.md

 ## -description

-This header is used by WIA.
+This header is used by wia.
 For more information, see:

 - [WIA](../_wia/index.md)